ohpyupi/study.security-plus/monitoring-and-auditing.md

 ### SIEM (Security Information and Event Management)
 * Provides a centralized way to monitor and manage security incidents
 * Combines, or aggregate, like events to reduce duplicate event notifications and provide reports that correlate data
+* During the response, the event de-duplication needs to be done first

 ### Misc.
 * Log files should be part of the backup